Insights & Resources

 Most Ontario business owners renew their commercial insurance on autopilot — same limits, same coverages, same broker conversation that takes five minutes.
 But your business changed this year, and your policy probably didn't keep up.
 Here's how to find the gaps before a claim does.

-Personal Liability Insurance: How Much Coverage Do Ontario Homeowners Actually Need?
+Personal Liability Insurance: How Much Do Ontario Homeowners Need?

 Your home insurance includes personal liability coverage, but most Ontario homeowners are still carrying the old $1 million default.
 Here's why that number hasn't kept up with the cost of lawsuits — and what we recommend instead.

-Water Damage and Home Insurance in Ontario: What's Actually Covered (And What Will Blindside You)
+Water Damage and Home Insurance in Ontario: What's Covered

 Water damage accounts for over 40% of home insurance claims in Canada, yet most Ontario homeowners don't realize their standard policy leaves major gaps.
 Here's what's actually covered, what needs endorsements, and what to do before the next storm hits.

-Home Renovations and Insurance in Ontario: What Your Broker Wants You to Know Before You Start
+Home Renovations and Insurance: What to Know Before You Start

 Planning a kitchen gut, a basement finish, or a second-storey addition?
 Before the first sledgehammer swing, your insurance needs attention.
 Here's what Ontario homeowners need to know about renovation coverage gaps, contractor requirements, and the one phone call that could save your claim.

-Spring Home Maintenance Checklist: 10 Tasks That Protect Your Insurance Coverage
+Spring Home Maintenance: 10 Tasks That Protect Your Coverage

 Water damage accounts for roughly 40% of all home insurance claims in Canada, and a surprising number of those claims get denied because the damage traces back to deferred maintenance.
 Here is a 10-step spring checklist that protects both your home and your coverage.